The Feingold Diet

 An elimination diet designed specifically for children with ADHD.

-The Feingold diet is a type of elimination diet devised by Ben Feingold, M.D., in the early 1970s, and expanded upon in his 1985 book, Why Your Child Is Hyperactive.
-The Feingold diet eliminates artificial food colors, flavorings, sweeteners, preservatives, and salicylates (naturally occurring compounds found in some fruits and vegetables), and is intended to reduce or eliminate ADHD symptoms in certain children.
-The Feingold diet is controversial; many ADHD experts dismiss it as ineffective, but some families continue to swear by it.
+The Feingold diet is based on an early allergy diet devised by the Mayo Clinic and used by Ben Feingold, M.D., to treat asthma and allergy in the 1950s.
+During the 1960s and 1970s, he discovered it was also helpful for behavioral challenges like hyperactivity.
+The diet is described in his 1974 book, Why Your Child Is Hyperactive.
+The Feingold diet eliminates artificial food colors, flavorings, sweeteners, preservatives, and some salicylates (naturally occurring compounds found in some fruits and vegetables), and is intended to reduce or eliminate ADHD symptoms in certain children.
+The Feingold diet is controversial; some ADHD experts dismiss it, some support it, and some create their own treatment version based on Dr. Feingold’s work.
+Certain families have seen positive results, and continue to swear by it.
 While little research supports Feingold’s overall hypothesis, some studies have supported a few of his key points.

 How does the Feingold diet work?

 The Feingold diet requires parents (or adults) to diligently eliminate artificial flavors, colors, and sweeteners, as well as three artificial preservatives.
 Some foods and other products containing salicylate (a chemical related to aspirin) are also eliminated at the start of the diet, but are tested for tolerance later.
 According to Feingold’s original theory, even one bite of a “banned food” could trigger a reaction; now, however, representatives from the Feingold Association say that such a rigid approach is usually not necessary.
 The Feingold Association shows families how to take “baby steps” into the program (when necessary) and still find success.